Photo by Taylor Roades

 Now that we have that out of the way — hello!
 I'm a journalist and editor from Vancouver, Canada.

 My feature story The Curious Case of Gina Adams received the Gold Medal for Investigative Journalism and the Silver Medal for Long-Form Feature at the 2023 National Magazine Awards, and was a finalist for the Canadian Association of Journalists awards.
 It’s available as a limited-edition hardcover from Hingston & Olsen.
-My June 2023 cover story for Maclean’s, The End of Home Ownership, was the magazine’s most-read story of the year, and was a finalist in Long-Form Feature Writing for a 2024 National Magazine Awards.
-My work as a columnist for The Walrus has been nominated for a Digital Publishing Award and a National Magazine Award, and has been selected for the 2025 Best Canadian Essays.
+My June 2023 cover story for Maclean’s, The End of Home Ownership, was the magazine’s most-read story of the year, and was a finalist in Long-Form Feature Writing for the 2024 National Magazine Awards.
+My work as a columnist for The Walrus received a 2024 National Magazine Award, and has been selected for the 2025 Best Canadian Essays.

 I’m a member of the Muskeg Lake Cree Nation in Treaty 6, Saskatchewan, and I live and work on the ancestral, unceded homelands of the Musqueam, Squamish and Tsleil-Waututh First Nations.